Home Healthy Aging 5 High Calorie Breakfasts to Gain Weight

 In one study, scientists wanted to create a protein supplement that actually improved muscle gains – and did it in the elderly, a more difficult feat.
 They found it was possible.

-Tony Horton, an established and popular exercise guru ended up with a muscle-wasting disease, went to the research to see what was actually scientifically verified to work against it, and then experimented using the same principles.
+Tony Horton, an established and popular exercise guru ended up with a muscle-wasting disease, went to the research to see what was scientifically verified to work against it, and then experimented using the same principles.
 He was able to finally regain all the muscles he had lost – even though he had an actual muscle-wasting disease.

 The point here is that if you use a formula that is scientifically verified to put muscle mass on – not just weight and a lot of body fat – then you will be the happiest.
-The solution is to use the protein powder formula he suggests at least one time during the day and gain 70% more muscle mass.
-With the muscle mass increase comes your increase in body weight.
+The solution is to use the protein powder formula he suggests at least one time during the day to gain 70% more muscle mass.
+With the muscle mass increase naturally comes your increase in body weight.

-5 High Calorie Breakfasts to Go With Your Protein Powder
+5 High-Calorie Breakfasts to Go With Your Protein Powder

-Breakfast in a Muffin for Weight Gain
+1. Breakfast in a Muffin for Weight Gain

 This recipe is more like a health food recipe for healthy muffins, but it’s packed with nutrients, protein, fat, and calories.
 The fiber in it helps you handle the carbs.